Adjunct Faculty, Early College Start - History

 - More than 3 years of community college and secondary teaching experience.

-- Educational requirements in accordance with SACS accreditation requirements, Master's degree in U.S. History or American Civilization (with 18 graduate hours cross-listed courses in History), or Master's degree with 18 graduate semester hours in U.S. History.
+- Educational requirements in accordance with SACSCOC accreditation requirements, Master's degree in U.S. History or American Civilization (with 18 graduate hours cross-listed courses in History), or Master's degree with 18 graduate semester hours in U.S. History.

 - This is a Security Sensitive position.
 Pre-Employment Criminal History Checks and fingerprinting are required.
 Official transcripts are required.
 Reliable transportation may be required for teaching in multiple campus locations.